jfpatrick/pyqt-tutorial/docs/source/fast/7-testing.rst

 `mocking the control system's API <https://en.wikipedia.org/wiki/Mock_object>`_.
 This can be done on different levels:

- * With a ``Mock`` object from the ``unittest`` package: Useful for somebody who just want to be able to instantiate a class that connects to the control system, but does not need to get/set any data from them for the test.
+ * With a ``Mock`` object from the ``unittest`` package: use this if you just want to be able to instantiate a class that internally connects to the control system, but does not need to get/set any data from them for the test.
    See the `documentation <https://docs.python.org/3.6/library/unittest.mock.html>`_ for examples and more information.

- * With a ``MagicMock`` object from the ``unittest`` package: Useful for somebody who wants to be able to get/set data on the control system, but needs only to make sure the get/set is done with the correct data, not that it actually has the desired effect on the device.
+ * With a ``MagicMock`` object from the ``unittest`` package: use this if you want to be able to get/set data on the control system, but you need only to make sure the get/set is done with the correct data, not that it actually has the desired effect on the device.
 See the `documentation <https://docs.python.org/3.6/library/unittest.mock.html>`_ for examples and more information.

- * With ``papc``: For more complex use cases where you need a full-blown simulation of your target devices in the control system.
+ * With ``papc``: use this for more complex use cases where you need a full-blown simulation of your target devices in the control system (like testing the overall application behavior to a sequence of device states).
    Requires more work than the previous two.
 See the :doc:`dedicated page <89-papc>`.

 .. index:: Mocking PyJAPC